jupyter-widgets/ipywidgets/README.md

 - toggle buttons and checkboxes
 - display areas
 - and more

+Besides the widgets already provided with the library, the framework can be extended with custom widget libraries.
+Examples of custom widget libraries built upon ipywidgets are

+- [bqplot](https://github.com/bloomberg/bqplot) a 2d data visualization library
+  enable custom mouse interaction.
+- [pythreejs](https://github.com/jovyan/pythreejs) a Jupyter - Three.js wrapper,
+  bringing Three.js to the notebook.

+The resulting widgets can then be embeded into web pages other than the Jupyter notebook.

 For detailed information, please refer to the [ipywidgets documentation](http://ipywidgets.readthedocs.org/en/latest/).